Registration is open! Join us for the next live-stream Environmental Mixtures Workshop on July 28-29, 2022.

 Training scholarships are available for the Environmental Mixtures Workshop.

-COVID-19 Update: The Environmental Mixtures Workshop will no longer take place in person due to the COVID-19 pandemic.
-The training will instead be a live-stream, remote training that takes place over live, online video on August 10-11, 2020 from 10am EDT - 5pm EDT.
+The Mixtures Training will no longer take place in person due to the COVID-19 pandemic.
+The workshop will instead be a live-stream, remote training that takes place over live, online video on July 28-29, 2022 from 10am EDT - ~5pm EDT.
 Please note this training is not a self-paced, pre-recorded online training.

 If you are unable to attend the training, we encourage you to send a substitute within the same registration category.
 Please inform us of the substitute via email at least one week prior to the training to include them on attendee communications, updated registration forms, and materials.
 Should the substitute fall within a different registration category your credit card will be credited/charged respectively.
 Please email substitute inquiries to Columbia.Mixtures@gmail.com.
 In the event Columbia must cancel the event, your registration fee will be fully refunded.

 The Environmental Mixtures Boot Camp is hosted by Columbia University's SHARP Program with additional support from The Society of Toxicology